Frontier Animal Society

 Our Mission

 Frontier Animal Society (SAFAS) is a no-kill animal shelter located in the eastern townships of Quebec.
-Founded in 1986 by Joyce Dekker, our shelter provides a safe and caring environment for our adoptable dogs and cats while they await their forever homes.
-At any one time the shelter is home to 10-12 dogs and 20-25 cats.
+Our shelter provides a safe, caring environment for adoptable dogs and cats while they await their forever homes.
+At any one time, the shelter is home to 10-12 dogs and 20-25 cats.
 We are a not-for-profit and rely entirely on donations.

 The Frontier Animal Society's mission is to: